mohakapoor/METR/docs/documentation.md

 Vertical Barrier: Time $T$ expires → Label = 0 (inconclusive / timeout)

 #### Rationale for $T=5$
-Empirically, $T=3$ proved too noisy for stable directional learning.
+I found that $T=3$ was too noisy for stable directional learning.
 By extending to $T=5$, the **Return Spread** between profit and loss labels increases significantly across all three assets, providing a cleaner signal for the Meta-Model to filter.

 #### Asset-Specific Scalings ($k$)
 - **NIFTY**: $k=1.5$